-Factors that may increase your risk of swimmer's ear include:
+Factors that can increase your risk of swimmer's ear include:

 - Aggressive cleaning of the ear canal with cotton swabs or other objects

-- Use of certain devices, such as headphones or a hearing aid
+- Use of certain devices, such as earbuds or a hearing aid

 Swimmer's ear usually isn't serious if treated promptly, but complications can occur.

 - Temporary hearing loss.
-You may experience muffled hearing that usually gets better after the infection clears up.
+You might have muffled hearing that usually gets better after the infection clears.

 - Long-term infection (chronic otitis externa).
 An outer ear infection is usually considered chronic if signs and symptoms persist for more than three months.
-Chronic infections are more common if there are conditions that make treatment difficult, such as a rare strain of bacteria, an allergic skin reaction, an allergic reaction to antibiotic eardrops, or a combination of a bacterial and fungal infection.
+Chronic infections are more common if there are conditions that make treatment difficult, such as a rare strain of bacteria, an allergic skin reaction, an allergic reaction to antibiotic eardrops, a skin condition such as dermatitis or psoriasis, or a combination of a bacterial and a fungal infection.

 - Deep tissue infection (cellulitis).
-Rarely, swimmer's ear may result in the spread of infection into deep layers and connective tissues of the skin.
+Rarely, swimmer's ear can spread into deep layers and connective tissues of the skin.

-- More widespread infection.
-If swimmer's ear develops into necrotizing otitis externa, the infection may spread and affect other parts of your body, such as the brain or nearby nerves.
+- More-widespread infection.
+If swimmer's ear develops into advanced skull base osteomyelitis, the infection can spread and affect other parts of your body, such as the brain or nearby nerves.
 This rare complication can be life-threatening.